IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-42.md

 Where `<entitlement-key>` is the entitlement key that you copied in the previous step.

-### Installing IBM Cloud Pak for Watson AIOps and IBM Netcool Operations Insight separately (CLI)
+### Installing IBM Cloud Pak for AIOps and IBM Netcool Operations Insight separately (CLI)

 #### Install shared components (CLI)